 - Hit the Send button.

-Google Photos arranges uploaded images by date and location, and with its advanced image recognition capabilities, it easily classifies the subject of your photos.
+Google Photos arranges uploaded images by date and location, and with its advanced image recognition capabilities, it also classifies the subject of your photos.
 Search photos for items you shot — leaves, trees, birds, your cat — and enter them as search terms.
-Sometimes, the app will prompt you with geographical hints, or if you already tagged your cat’s name, it will display all the images you have of her.
-You can enter multiple search parameters and tap the search button at the bottom of the window, and the app will present all images that include both search terms.
+Sometimes, the app will prompt you with geographical hints, or if you already tagged your cat’s name, it will display all the images you have of your feline.
+You can enter multiple search parameters and tap the search button at the bottom of the window, and the app will present all images that include all search terms.

-Google Lens now features optical character recognition (OCR) that can recognize text inside an image, so you can now search for text in a document as well as objects, people, and locations.
-Then, once you find the targeted image, you can tap on the Lens button to easily copy and paste the text you find.
+Google Lens’ optical character recognition (OCR) that can recognize text inside an image, so you can now search for text in a document as well as objects, people, and locations.
+Once you find the targeted image, you can tap on the Lens button to easily copy and paste the text you find.
+The Android version of the app automatically asks if you want to translate the text from the image.

-You can easily find photos of anyone by tagging the faces of people and pets and then locate them using the app’s Albums sheet.
-Click on Albums and at the top of the screen, you’ll see preset options like People & Pets, Places, Things, Videos, Collages, Animations, and Movies.
+You can easily find photos of anyone by tagging the faces of people and pets and then locate them using the app’s search function.
+Click on Search and starting at the top of the screen, you’ll see preset options like People & Pets, Places, Things, Your activity, Categories, and Creations.

-Tap on People & Pets, and you’ll see headshots derived from all your photos.
-Click a person and enter their name.
-If you already have that person in your contacts, their name might pop up for you to tap, and if you don’t, you can enter that name in the album.
+Tap on People & Pets, and then View all and you can see headshots derived from all your photos.
+Click a person or pet and enter their name.
+If you already have the person in your contacts, their name might pop up for you to tap, and if you don’t, you can enter that name in the album.
 That immediately brings up a reference to all the other photos of that person or pet within your Google Photos library.

 Google Photos Memories pulls old content taken on a specific date in previous years.
-But unlike social media outlets like Facebook, Google Memories shows you unshared pictures and videos.
-The feature displays images from previous years in a familiar full-screen format where users tap to advance to the next image.
-The app’s machine learning engine removes duplicate shots, showing only the highest quality images with sharp content or smiling subjects.
-But you don’t always have to see everything.
-Google lets you hide certain people and time periods, or you can disable Memories altogether.
-Just tap a Memory module, then tap the three-dot button on the top right, tap Settings, and either choose to show or hide Memories or tap People and Pets, and tap anyone you never want to see.
+The feature displays those older images in a familiar full-screen format where the album automatically advances to the next image or you can manually tap to advance.
+The app’s machine learning engine removes duplicate shots, to show only the highest-quality images with sharp content or smiling subjects.
+Tap the three-dot icon at the bottom to order a print or view all photos from that day.
+You don’t always have to see everything.
+The Settings feature lets you hide certain people and time periods, or you can specify which kinds of memories you want to see.

 Google Photos is an excellent app for editing smartphone photos.
 You can rotate and crop a photo, adjust light levels and color, or use built-in filters to enhance your photos for sharing with friends and family or posting on social media.